-Special hockey is for any individual with a developmental disorder.
+Special hockey is a stand-up hockey league for any individual with a developmental disorder.
 We have players with almost every developmental disorder imaginable... autism, cerebral palsy, epilepsy, muscle disorders and everything in between!
-In case you think it may be a better fit, there is also Minnesota Sled Hockey for individuals with mobility issues like paralysis and amputations, and soon to be a Minnesota Blind Hockey program for individuals with visual impairments.

 How old do you have to be?

-We have players as young as 5 and a few now that are in their late 50s, who can play for as long as they are able to play.
+We have players as young as 5 and a few now who are in their late 50s, who can play for as long as they are able to play.